 Reaching 1 million people every year through sustainability awareness projects.

-PROGRESS IN 2022 • Mavi is in the process of designing its own social investment program to align with the material sustainability topics.
-Once the program is finalized, SROI analysis will be conducted together with program outputs.
-Social investment spending in 2022 amounted to TL 2,378,290, which corresponds to 0,10% of EBITDA.
 With the projects focused on sustainability, women's empowerment, inclusion, innovation and partnerships, circular economy, biodiversity etc., awards received, and all the awareness raising activities, including leadership communication, more than 5 million engagements were achieved in 2022.